-- A protocol identifier and an OUI; or - An IEEE Ethertype value [C.2].
+- A protocol identifier and an OUI; or - An IEEE Ethertype value (see IEEE STD 802.3, 1998 mentioned in Annex C).

 The MUX service adds a MUX header to the MUX service data unit to construct a MUX protocol data unit.
 The MUX sublayer makes use of the service provided by the MAC sublayer for the transfer of its protocol data units.